Zika Virus: Important Questions Answered

 Zika is viral infection caused by the Zika virus.
 This virus is more commonly spread through the bite of an infected Aedes species mosquito.

-Florida and Texas were the only U.S. states to report locally acquired infection, although numerous travel-related cases were reported in other states.
+During 2016, Florida and Texas were the only U.S. states to report locally acquired infection, with 218 people infected in Florida and 6 in Texas, although 4830 travel-related cases were reported.

 How Is Zika Spread?